Skip to main content

 Course summary

-Infection prevention and control (IPC) is fundamental to modern healthcare, and following events like the Covid-19 pandemic have become even more critical.
-The National Infection Prevention and Control Manual (NIPCM)(opens in new tab) outlines standards required to manage and reduce the risk of current and future events.
+Infection prevention and control (IPC) is a key part of modern healthcare.
+It's become even more important since the Covid-19 pandemic.
+The national infection prevention and control manual (NIPCM) sets out the standards needed to manage and reduce the risk of current and future infections.

 What you'll study